Dembrane/diarization_runpod/readme.md

 # PyAnnote Speaker Diarization RunPod Handler

 This repository contains a RunPod handler for speaker diarization using PyAnnote.
-It takes audio input and returns diarization results with speaker segments and optionally speaker embeddings.
+It takes audio input and returns diarization results with speaker segments and speaker embeddings.

 ## Setup